notmuch/notmuch/doc/man7/notmuch-search-terms.rst

    notmuch search 'from:"/bob@.*[.]example[.]com/"'

+body:<word-or-quoted-phrase>
+    Match terms in the body of messages.

 from:<name-or-address> or from:/<regex>/
     The **from:** prefix is used to match the name or address of the sender of an email message.